jngoufo/qagenai/docs/chapter4/exercises.md

 ---

-## Exercise 3: inside the database 🛢️
+## Exercise 3: Inside the Database 🛢️
 *(Objective: understand architectural components - LO 4.1.1)*

 **Context:** To make RAG work, MagicFridge must store its thousands of recipes in a way that the AI can "understand" semantically (for example, knowing that "Tomato" is close to "Red Sauce").